 Acharei Mot-Kedoshim.
 Holy Land?

 This week we celebrate Yom Haatzmaut.
-It is an apt opportunity to speak about Eretz Yisrael, the Land of Israel.
+Our Parsha also speaks of the Land of Israel.

 Let us begin with a question to get the discussion rolling: Israel is sometimes known as the “Holy Land”.

 What is it that makes the land of Israel in some manner “Holy”?

 Is this an accolade, an opportunity or a liability?